-The extra space provides much more opportunity to fit in specific information about your business, such as the brands you carry, any recurring specials you run, etc. It really frees you up to elaborate on why searchers should click on your PPC ad.
+The extra space provides much more opportunity to fit in specific information about your funeral home or other death care business.
+It really frees you up to elaborate on why searchers should click on your PPC ad.

 Google has stated that enlarged PPC ads receive about 15 percent more clicks.
 When Google last expanded ad size in 2016, advertisers saw about a 20 percent increase in clickthrough rate.

-Granted, any local competitors you have also running Google Ads will have the same increased text area to work with, so it’s important to use it wisely.
+Granted, any local competitors who also use Google Ads for funeral home marketing will have the same increased text area to work with, so it’s important to use it wisely.

-Think about the most important information you need to convey in your home improvement advertising.
+Think about the most important information to get in there.
 Include it as concisely as possible, but also be sure it’s clear and legible.
-There’s no point to using some arcane acronym to save space if most potential customers have no idea what it means.
+There’s no point to using some arcane acronym to save space if potential clients have no idea what it means.

 One other very important consideration you absolutely must keep in mind: Despite this update, your PPC ad will not always show the Headline 3 or Description 2.